-Another popular step is using video recorded answering to interview questions when shortlisting and deciding who to do a live interview with.
-Not the same as live online interviews, if you have questions that a candidate has to record a video answer to you can then look at better grasp their communication style, personal presentation, and see if they might be a good fit.
+Another popular step is using video recorded answering to interview questions when shortlisting.
+Then decide who to do a live interview with.
+Not the same as live online interviews.
+If you have questions that a candidate records a video answer to, you can better grasp their communication style.
+See their personal presentation and if they are a good fit.

-Better still, they can be shared so that multiple people can be involved in assessing without intimidating the candidate.
+By sharing them, multiple people can be involved in the assessment without intimidating the candidate.

 Ensure Your Values Operate Top-Down